Cysu/dgd_person_reid/README.md

 Use the extracted features to learn a metric and then evaluate by CMC score, for example,

     python2 eval/metric_learning.py \
-        external/exp/results/cuhk03_split_00_vggnet_bn_fc7_bn_cuhk03_vggnet_bn_iter_120000
+        external/exp/results/cuhk03_split_00_googlenet_bn_fc7_bn_jstl_split_00_googlenet_bn_iter_55000

-This will print several top-k accuracies, and you may find the top-1 accuracy to be around 71%.
+This will print several top-k accuracies, and you may find the top-1 accuracy to be around 73%.

 ## Datasets

 We summarize some commonly used person re-id datasets below.
-They can be downlaoded at [here](http://pan.baidu.com/s/1kTy9dUv) with password 8hjx.
+They can be downlaoded from [here](http://pan.baidu.com/s/1kTy9dUv) with password 8hjx.

 <table>
   <tr>